hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 ## Accessing static members

 Static members of Java classes form "companion objects" for these classes.
-You can't pass such a "companion object" around as a value but can access the members explicitly, for example:
+We cannot pass such a "companion object" around as a value, but can access the members explicitly, for example:

 ```kotlin
 if (Character.isLetter(a)) { ... }
 ```

 To access static members of a Java type that is [mapped](#mapped-types) to a Kotlin type, use the full qualified name of the Java type: `java.lang.Integer.bitCount(foo)`.

-## Java reflection
+## Java Reflection

 Java reflection works on Kotlin classes and vice versa.
 As mentioned above, you can use `instance::class.java`, `ClassName::class.java` or `instance.javaClass` to enter Java reflection through `java.lang.Class`.